raspberrypilearning/surprise-animation/en/step_2.md

 --- task ---

-**Choose:** Choose a sprite to be your main character and another sprite to be the interesting object.
+**Choose:** Choose a sprite to be the main character and another sprite to be the interesting object.

 ![The 'Choose a Sprite' icon.](images/add-sprite.png)